Bhupesh-V/Bhupesh-V.github.io/_posts/2019-8-25-my-devlearn-flow.md

 ## Improve
 Once you are successfully able to get feedback your chances of improving increases.
 How you may ask?
-people give suggesstions for e.g some may suggest UI improvements, others may find a bug.
+people may give suggesstions for e.g some may suggest UI improvements, others may find a bug.

 Just make sure you share whatever you create with someone, sometimes I share my draft blog posts with my friends to give me reviews.

-Jot down all the things you thought you could have implemeted in the app or

 > Tip : If you use GitHub for your projects use the "issues" they are very handy for remembering what you have to do or what not.
 I recently started doing this for even my not so great projects.